The Power Of TV: Foster Care In Storytelling

 As CBS Corporation’s executive vice president and chief corporate content licensing officer, Scott Koondel is accustomed to making significant rights deals with top television platforms.

 But perhaps no transaction has been as personally important as the deal he made with his foster parents as a youngster.

 “I entered foster care when I was 10,” Koondel said.
 “I was abused, and ran away before I was 13.
-The deal I made with [my foster parents] was: I won’t come back and kill you, if you don’t report me missing.”
+The deal I made with [my foster parents] was: I won’t come back, if you don’t report me missing.”